samuelpowell/LSL.jl/README.md

 ## Low level library access

-The full C API of liblsl is wrapped by the package, and the functions can be accessed by their usual names, e.g. LSL.
+The full C API of liblsl is wrapped by the package, and the functions can be accessed by their usual names, e.g. `LSL.lsl_get_name(info)`.
+Julia structures such as `StreamInfo`s, `StreamOutlet`s, and `StreamInlet`s will automatically convert to their C handle when used as arguments to the C library.
+Alternatively you may get a pointer by accesing the `.handle` property of each.